 The GDPR is a European privacy law that became enforceable on May 25, 2018.
 The GDPR replaces the EU Data Protection Directive and is intended to reconcile data protection laws throughout the European Union (EU) by applying a single data protection law enforceable across every member state.
 The GDPR does the following:

-The GDPR not only applies to organizations located within the EU, but also to organizations located outside of the EU that offer goods or services to, or monitor the behaviour of, EU data subjects.
-It applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the company’s location.
+The GDPR applies not only to organizations established within the EU, but also to organizations located outside of the EU that offer goods or services to, or monitor the behaviour of, EU data subjects.
+It applies to all companies processing and holding the personal data of data subjects located in the European Union, regardless of the company’s location.
 The GDPR defines personal data to include any information relating to an identified or identifiable natural person.